paf31/purescript-thermite/docs/README.md

 componentWillMount :: forall m state props action. action -> Spec m state props action -> Spec m state props action
 ```

+Extend a `Spec` with an action to run when the component will be mounted.

 #### `displayName`